Do SSDs Degrade Over Time?

 To further back up the above, there are many references on the web that discuss how these factors affect SSD performance.
 So, to keep your SSDs running like new:

-- Keep sufficient free space on your SSDs
+- Keep sufficient contiguous logical free space to enforce Sequential Writes to your SSDs

 - Enforce Sequential Writes rather than Random Writes.